 The Sahel Alliance

 Development partners and large international organizations provided the response to this double-edged challenge of security and development.
 In July 2017, France, Germany and the European Union announced the launch of the Sahel Alliance.
-They were joined by the World Bank, the African Development Bank, the United Nations Development Programme, Italy, Spain, the United Kingdom, Luxembourg, Denmark, the Netherlands, the European Investment Bank, Norway and Sweden.
+They were joined by the World Bank, the African Development Bank, the United Nations Development Programme, Italy, Spain, the United Kingdom, Luxembourg, Denmark, the Netherlands, the European Investment Bank, Norway, Sweden, the United States and Canada.